Aurvandill: Tolkien's The Silmarillion

 The English writer J. R. R. Tolkien discovered the lines 104–105 of Cynewulf's Crist in 1913.
 According to him, the "great beauty" of the name Ēarendel, and the myth he seems to be associated with, inspired the character of Eärendil depicted in The Silmarillion.
 In 1914, Tolkien published a poem originally entitled "The Voyage of Earendel the Evening Star" as an account of Ēarendel's celestial course as the bright Morning-star.
 In a personal letter from 1967, Tolkien wrote:

 When first studying A[nglo]-S[axon] professionally (1913) ...
 I was struck by the great beauty of this word (or name), entirely coherent with the normal style of A-S, but euphonic to a peculiar degree in that pleasing but not 'delectable' language ... it at least seems certain that it belonged to astronomical-myth, and was the name of a star or star-group.
 Before 1914, I wrote a 'poem' upon Earendel who launched his ship like a bright spark from the havens of the Sun.
 I adopted him into my mythology in which he became a prime figure as a mariner, and eventually as a herald star, and a sign of hope to men.
 Aiya Earendil Elenion Ancalima (II 329) 'hail Earendil brightest of Stars' is derived at long remove from Éala Éarendel engla beorhtast.

 Tolkien interpreted Ēarendel as a messenger, probably inspired by his association with the word engel ('angel, messenger') in both Crist I (104) and the Blickling Homilies (21 & 35), and his identification with John the Baptist in the latter text.
 Tolkien's depiction of Eärendil as a herald also has echoes in the interpretation of the Old English Ēarendel as the Morning-star physically heralding the rising of the sun, which finds a figurative parallel in the Blickling Homilies, where Ēarendel heralds the coming of the "true Sun", Christ.
 Another pervasive aspect of Tolkien's Eärendil is his depiction as a mariner.
 Carl F. Hostetter notes that, although "the association of Eärendil with the sea was for Tolkien a deeply personal one", the Danish Horvandillus and the German Orendel are both portrayed as mariners themselves.

 Others

 In 2022, a group of scientists led by astronomer Brian Welch named star WHL0137-LS "Earendel" from the Old English meaning.

-In the 2022 revenge-thriller film The Northman, written and directed by Robert Eggers, Aurvandill is portrayed by Ethan Hawke.
-In the film Aurvandill is mentioned as the Raven King, who is the father of Amleth, the protagonist of the film, portrayed by the Swedish actor Alexander Skarsgård.
-The film is based primarily on the medieval Scandinavian legend of Amleth, which is the direct inspiration behind the character Hamlet from William Shakespeare's 16th century tragedy of the same name.
+In the 2022 revenge thriller The Northman, written and directed by Robert Eggers, Aurvandill is portrayed by Ethan Hawke as the Raven King, father of Amleth, played by Alexander Skarsgård.
+The film draws on the medieval Scandinavian legend of Amleth, which also inspired Hamlet by William Shakespeare.